The first time I ate stuffed bell peppers was nearly twelve years ago, on Christmas Day, 2006. And it was the only thing I ate that day.

 For the sauce

-- In a small casserole dish pour in the tomato passata, adding the olive oil, sugar, salt and pepper.
+- In a small casserole dish pour in the tomato passata, sugar, salt and pepper.
 Have any filling left that didn’t fit?
 Add it to the sauce and mix well.

 - Now place the bell peppers upright in the sauce.
 Off it goes into the oven for about 40 minutes.
 Bigger peppers might need a bit longer, and smaller peppers, less time.